kvassAI/slate/source/includes/_invoices.md

-issued_date | The date the invoice was generated issuer | Issuer of invoice deleted | Flag that sets Invoice object to deleted
+issued_date | The date the invoice was generated issuer | Issuer of invoice deleted | Flag that sets Invoice object to deleted image_url | The url for the invoice image which is returned from the ocr

 ## Create an Invoice